Flow Management

 Permissions

-Clicking on the Permission button brings an interface for defining who what specific rights over a specific flow.
+Clicking on the Permission button brings an interface for defining who has what specific rights over a specific flow.

 Note